top of page

 Driving

 Many people simply drive their car or RV to Burning Man.
-This is convenient due to the flexibility of travel and the potential ability to tow art or other items.
+This is convenient due to the flexibility of travel, the convenient living space and water storage and the potential ability to tow art or other items.
 Carpooling can help reduce traffic during Exodus and give you someone to split costs with.

 Before you hop in the car, make sure it will actually be worth it.

 If you are coming from across the country, it may not be cheaper or easier to drive than to fly.
 During my first burn I was coming from the DC area, which would have been 50 hours of road time (each way!).
 This would have added a minimum of 5 extra days to my trip, likely more.
-The gas money alone would have costed more than the plane ticket I bought.
-Because I was solo tent camping without much gear, it honestly wasn't worth it - I simply took a plane and rode the Burner Express Bus.
-Once you start adding large shade structures, art pieces, and electronics it will definitely be worth it to drive, especially if you give yourself extra time to meander on your road trip..
+The gas money alone would have costed more than a plane ticket.
+Because I was solo tent camping without much gear, it wasn't worth it - I simply took a plane and rode the Burner Express Bus.

-Rental companies will be on high alert for potential Burners, especially RV companies.
-If you will be renting a vehicle it is a good idea to do so ahead of time to avoid fees, though this may not fool anyone.
+If you're planning to rent a vehicle, be aware that rental companies will be on high alert for potential Burners, especially RV companies.
+It is a good idea to do so ahead of time to avoid fees, though this may not fool anyone.

 Tips for Driving